nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

  1. Click on the `Print` option in Chrome's menu.

  1. Set the destination to `Save as PDF`, then click `Save` to save a copy of the file in PDF format. <br>
-    For best results, use the settings indicated in the screenshot below. <br>

 ### 6.6.
 Managing Dependencies